 The Bulletin bridges the gap between experts and lay audiences.
 We identify the most authoritative experts and publish their reports in print and online for distribution to policy leaders and the broader public.
 We stimulate those on the forefront of research to communicate directly with a public eager for firsthand and authoritative perspectives.
 We contribute to public discussion and help shape the global security agenda.

 Our readers turn to the Bulletin to find articles that cannot be found anywhere else and to make sense or fill in the gaps of these topics when they are to be found elsewhere.
 Our readers want to understand the issues and take ownership of them; they want to learn something, and they want to be provoked.
 They don’t want technical language that is esoteric and inaccessible.
 The articles are edited and, at times, re-worked by Bulletin editors.
 This is important to realize, as we do not publish unedited articles.

-Before you submit, please do consider the following:
+But before you submit, please consider the following:

 Read the journal and the web site.
 This is by far the best way to get a sense of what kind of articles we publish.

 Journal.
 The bimonthly journal features long form articles that are between 2,000-4,000 words; it is not the word count but the voice and the angle of the pieces that make the journal distinctive.
 Read it to understand what the distinction is—we want you to tackle tough topics, make strong arguments, and offer strong take-aways.
 All authors must sign a writer’s agreement with our publisher, Sage, to ensure that the article that is published is not (and will not) be published anywhere but in the Bulletin.